the-most-severe-guy/LiveCoding/README.md

    pip install -r core/requirements.txt
    ```

+3. Set up the `users.csv` file:
+   - Create a file named `users.csv` in the `core/list` directory.
+   - Add authorized users in the following format:
+     ```csv
+     username,password
+     admin,admin
+     ```
+   - Replace `admin` with actual usernames and passwords.

-3. Run the server:
+4. Run the server:
    ```bash
    python core/app.py
    ```

-4. Open your browser and navigate to `http://localhost:5000`.
+5. Open your browser and navigate to `http://localhost:5000`.

 ### Docker Support